-The conscripts' daily allowance (also called per diem) is progressive and based on the number months a conscript is in military service: EUR 5.15 (1 to 165 days), EUR 8.60 (166-255 days) and EUR 12.00 (256-347 days).
+The conscripts' daily allowance (also called per diem) is progressive and based on the number months a conscript is in military service: EUR 5.20 (days 1 to 165), EUR 8.70 (days 166-255) and EUR 12.10 (days 256-347).
 The daily allowance is paid to a bank account twice a month on a Friday.
 The daily allowance is paid for each day in military service, including free time and leave.
 Special personal leave or absences without leave are not regarded as days in military service.